Huzaifa184/openshift-ai-disconnected-blueprint/README.md

 | worker3.openshift-ai.huzaifa.lab | worker | 8 cores | 24 GB | 200 GB | ESXi |

 > OpenShift reports slightly lower values than provisioned due to RHCOS kernel and
+> system process reservations — expected behaviour, not a misconfiguration.
 > system process reservations — this is expected behaviour, not a misconfiguration.